wikimedia/maps-config/etl/README.md

 ## Create additional indexes

-Once the aforementioned steps are run the `create_indexes.sql` file should be run to build up additional indexes necessary for performance.
+Once the aforementioned steps are run the `./osm-bright.tm2source/sql/helpers/create_indexes.sql` file should be run to build up additional indexes necessary for performance.